fraivone/PFA_Analyzer/README.md

 More info on the Analysis workflow --> [MWGR4 PFA Report](https://indico.cern.ch/event/1048923/contributions/4406801/attachments/2264472/3844543/PFA_FIvone_MWGR4_v1.pdf#page=33)

-#### Special Feature: Double Layer Efficiency (DLE)
+### Special Feature: Double Layer Efficiency (DLE)
 DLE stands for double layer efficiency.
 In short, this method adds a tighter selection criteria on STA tracks to be used for efficiency evaluation.
 * Consider only STA tracks with 2 PropHits, 1 for each layer of the same SC
-* For efficiency on L1(2) consider only STA tracks with matched RecHitin L2(1
+* For efficiency on L1(2) consider only STA tracks with matched RecHitin L2(1)

 When the boolean option DLE is provided, the analysis will produce an additional set of plots under "Efficiency/DLE".

 **Why do I care?**

 When the option DLE is selected, the efficiency is still evaluated in the classical way.
-However only STA tracks with 2 PropHits, 1 for each layer of the same SC are considered (lowers down statistics)
+However only STA tracks with 2 PropHits, 1 for each layer of the same SC are considered.
+So you do care because it lowers down the statistics.

 ### Output
 The output file is named based on the outputname provided as input.
 If no outputname was provided the analysis date will be used: